Have you ever thought to rent an RV for a week?

 Another advantage of travel trailer rental is that they can offer a huge space for house amenities like kitchens and bathrooms.

-How much is it to rent an RV?
+How much is it to rent an RV for a week?

-There’s no specific answer for that, RV rental costs vary.
-It all depends on where you’re renting from, how used the RV is, and what type you’ve chosen.
-You could find that certain regions of the country have more expensive prices than others.
+There’s no specific answer for that; RV rental costs vary.
+It all depends on which peer-to-peer network you’re renting from, how old the RV is, and what type you’ve chosen.
+You may find that certain regions of the country have more expensive prices than others.

 However, we can give you a rough estimate on how much to rent an RV for a week.